-First of all, we need to remember that these are people we’re dealing with.
-For most of the Teaching the Core community, that’s going to sound pretty lame — “duh, Stuart” — right?
-And yet at every school I’ve been in, there are teachers who treat non-teachers as if they are something below human status.
+First of all, we need to remember that these are people we're dealing with.
+For most of this blog's readers, that's going to sound pretty lame — “duh, Stuart” — right?
+And yet at every school I've been in, there are teachers who treat non-teachers as if they are something below human status.

 13. Remember: a person's worth is not determined by their job performance

 The above-mentioned problem is exacerbated when the secretary or aide or building service worker in question isn't awesome at their job.
 While great leaders do need to ensure they are maintaining an excellent staff, it behooves us to remember that negative attitudes toward those who do poorly at their job don't help.